TeamDevDev/technical-development-week-seven-through-sixteen-starter/writing/review.md

 TODO: Provide at least one reference to support your assertion.
 TODO: Your reference should be a URL in the "Fuzzing Book"
       or a reference to a reputable web site that you found online.

+### Write three sentences that summarize your experience when completing the technical development assignments in the software engineering course this semester.
+What did you like?
+What did you not like?
+What suggestion can you offer for improving the course in the future?

+#### Sentence One: Answer the question `What did you like about technical development?`

+TODO: Write one sentence to answer the question.

+#### Sentence Two: Answer the question `What did you not like about technical development?`

+TODO: Write one sentence to answer the question.

+#### Sentence Three: Answer the question `What suggestion can you offer for improving the technical development component of the course?`

+TODO: Write one sentence to answer the question.